elpachongco/activity-monitor/docs/activity-monitor-doc.md

 (string) `windowName` is the name of the foreground window.

 `activity` is passed to uploader as a dictionary of strings.
+Any key that contains non-string values is converted into strings.

 ## activity.db